 Skip to Content

-In today’s post, we’re getting down to the business of what it costs to insure a home you drive – a Class A, B, or C motorhome.
+But how much does motorhome insurance really cost?
+You might be surprised by the answer.
+In this post, we’re getting down to the business of what it costs to insure a home you drive – a Class A, B, or C motorhome.

-What is the Difference Between Motorhome and Car Insurance?
+What’s the Difference Between Motorhome and Car Insurance?

-For example, if you use your motorhome for three months a year and store it for the remainder of the year, your insurance premiums will not only reflect that short period of usage as compared with a car but motorhome insurance can also be suspended or modified during the period of no use.
+For example, if you use your motorhome for three months a year and store it for the remainder of the year, your insurance premiums will not only reflect that short period of usage as compared with a car, but motorhome insurance can also be suspended or modified during the period of no use.
 So, if your motorhome is stored for nine months, you can choose to have only a certain type of property damage insurance or none at all, thereby reducing your annual cost.

 While in storage motorhome insurance cost can be suspended.